isomerpages/moe-firsttoapayohpri/_curriculum/CCE/Sexuality Education (SEd).md

 10\.
 Parents can contact the school at 6256 7822 or email the school at [ftpps@moe.edu.sg](mailto:ftpps@moe.edu.sg) for discussion or to seek clarification about the school’s sexuality education programme.

-11. Parents, who wish to attend the school sexuality education lessons, should contact the school to make the necessary arrangements

 <br>
 <br>
 <br>